futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 algorithms eliminates the need for bookkeeping when deciding which edge shoul be traversed next.

-This exploration into graphs and related algorithm in functional programming started with a simple question that was surprisingly hard to answer:
+This exploration into graphs and related algorithms in functional programming started with a simple question that was surprisingly hard to answer:
-*How should I implement a graph algorithm in a functional programming language?*
+*"How should I implement a graph algorithm in a functional programming language?"*
 The plethora of resources about graphs in the imperative world is not matched in the functional world, where adequate solutions to the problem have surfaced only in the last 20 years.
 Starting with an unsatisfactory monadic implementation,